Gouvernathor/Gouvernathor/README.md

 I have another tool, [Py-Spangled Banner](https://github.com/Gouvernathor/py-spangled-banner), for making SVG displays of the american flag with a variable number of stars (among other parameters).
 A [TypeScript/JavaScript reimplementation](https://github.com/Gouvernathor/ts-spangled-banner) is also available.

+[Ecclesia-TS](https://github.com/Gouvernathor/Ecclesia-TS), or just `ecclesia` on NPM, is a library of various functions and classes for constitutional and parliamentary simulations.
+A demo website implementing it, named Eligo, should come to life (eventually).